Martin Carlin: Work life

 Carlin worked at first in the shop of Jean-François Oeben, whose sister he married.
 The marriage contract reveals that "Carlin was still a day-worker living on the quai des Célestins".
 Yet soon after Oeben's death, Carlin started to sell furniture to the marchands-merciers when setting up independently in the Faubourg Saint-Antoine.
 This was however an unfashionable quarter of Paris, where few of his wealthy clientele would have penetrated.
 Therefore, Carlin found it necessary to sell his works exclusively to marchands-merciers such as Simon-Philippe Poirier and his partner Dominique Daguerre, who acted as decorative-designers.
 It was only through these entrepreneurs that Carlin could acquire the Sèvres porcelain plaques that decorated many of his pieces.
 His earliest such pieces can be dated by the marks on their porcelain to 1766; they followed designs supplied by the dealer Poirier.
-The great dealers also possessed an expansive network of the monarchy and much of the nobility, and thus sold Carlin's furniture to figures such as, Marie Antoinette, the comte de Provence, the comte d'Artois, Louis XV's daughters, the mesdames de France, Madame du Barry, and the duchesse de Mazarin.
+The great dealers also possessed an expansive network of the monarchy and much of the nobility, and thus sold Carlin's furniture to figures such as, Marie Antoinette, the Count of Provence, the Count of Artois, Louis XV's daughters, the mesdames de France, Madame du Barry, and the Duchess of Mazarin.

 For 12 years after becoming Master Ebéniste, he made porcelain-mounted furniture for Poirier and after 1778, he fed into the popular taste for exotic, 'oriental' designs and materials, and therefore started to produce sumptuous pieces in Japanese lacquer.